Background pattern

 No data are available in humans.
 Animal studies do not show effects on fertility.

-It is unlikely that hydrochlorothiazide will affect your ability to drive or operate machinery.
+It is unlikely that hydrochlorothiazide will affect your ability to drive or use machines.

 Use in athletes

-It is reported to athletes that this medication contains a component that may result in a positive analytical control test for doping.
+Athletes are informed that this medicine contains a component that may result in a positive doping test

 The usual doses are:

-• Treatment of high blood pressure (hypertension): initially, a dose of 12.5 to 25 mg once a day is recommended, which can be increased up to 50 mg/day divided into one or two doses.
+• Treatment of arterial hypertension (high blood pressure): initially, a dose of 12.5 to 25 mg once daily is recommended, which can be increased to 50 mg/day divided into one or two doses.

 • Treatment of edema (excessive fluid retention under the tissues): the dose should not exceed 50 mg/day.